Steps to Sustainability: The Impacts of New Footpaths in Chennai

 About

 Between 2013 and 2019, the city of Chennai, India designed and built footpaths on more than 100 km of streets.
-Using data collected in 2019, we found that between 9% and 29% of people walking on the improved footpaths would have used a private motorized mode if the footpaths had not been improved.
+Using data collected in 2019, ITDP found that between 9% and 29% of people walking on the improved footpaths would have used a private motorized mode if the footpaths had not been improved.

 This study presents evidence that improved footpaths are a highly cost-effective means to mitigate greenhouse gas emissions (GHGs), improve public health, save money for residents, and improve public safety in cities in lower- and middle-income countries (LMICs).